infernojs/inferno/readme.md

 window.Demo = Demo;
 ```

-As you can see from the `initTemplate($)` method above, Inferno introduces its own
+As you can see from the `render($)` method above, Inferno introduces its own
-DSL for creating the DOM.
+DSL for creating the DOM, with strong similarities to HTML.
 This DSL is fully 100% JavaScript code, allowing developers
 to utilise the full power of JavaScript to manipulate how templates are rendered.

 Convenient helper functions are provided (`$` in the above example) to allow for
-typical template logic flow handling like that offered in other templating libraries
+typical logic flow handling like that offered in other templating libraries
 (Handlebars, Knockout, Angular, etc) without compromising on performance, testability or
-readability.
+readability of the code.